Shao-RMSGAL/AMCSET/README.md

 ### Mott Scattering Differential Cross Section Calculation Caching (Option)

-The Mott scattering differenttial cross section calculation is a major bottleneck in the code.
+The Mott scattering differential cross section calculation is a major bottleneck in the code.
 It involves exponentiation and many array accesses to calculate a single differential cross section for a particular energy.

 However, this is a deterministic function, albeit a complicated one.
 The results for certain energies can be cached and used by multiple threads to reduce the computational workload for large simulations.
 Bins should be sufficiently small to ensure that accuracy is not lost.
 A promising data structure for this purpose is std::unordered_map.

+### Unified Default Settings (Development)

+Currently, the default settings (in [constants.h](include/constants.h)) and default settings file image (in [utilities.h](include/utilities.h)).
+These should be unified so that a change in the [default settings](include/constants.h#electronEnergy) in constants.h is reflected in the [settingsMessage](include/utilities.h#settingsMessage)<!--First variable in the Defaults namespace--> variable.

+### Integrated Mott Scattering Parameters and Electron Screening Parameters (Option)

+The Mott Scattering Parameters and Electron Screening Parameters are currently read in from a separate file.
+While this functionality is useful, an option should also be provided to regenerate the files from the executable in case the files are lost.
+This is similar to the existing settings preservation settings, where if the ["settings.txt"](/build/settings.txt) cannot be located, a new one is generated.

 ## Known issues